Fedict/dcat/README.md

 BE: dcterms:format URIs from the [EU Publication Office File Type](http://publications.europa.eu/mdr/authority/file-type/index.html) (if available) + dcat:mediaType with file extension

 ## Frequency / AccrualPeriodicity
-ES: dcterms:accrualPeriodiciy with dcterms:frequency element
+ES: dcterms:accrualPeriodicity with dcterms:frequency element

 BE: dcterms:accrualPeriodicity with URIs from the [EU Publication Office Frequency](http://publications.europa.eu/mdr/authority/frequency/index.html), as recommended by the DCAT-AP profile